 Even without radical capability asymmetry, non-majoritarian institutions develop autonomous authority and expand their mandates beyond their creators' intentions~\cite{barnett2004rules}; under radical asymmetry, this pressure would be amplified.
 The contrast with central bank accountability is revealing in its specificity: central banks are held accountable through inflation targeting (publicly observable outcomes), mandatory testimony before legislatures (answerability to a body capable of evaluating monetary policy), and the political economy of appointments (sanctionability through personnel replacement).
 Each mechanism depends on the oversight body's capacity to independently assess performance in the delegated domain.
 A superintelligent governance agent operating in complex coordination domains would strain each mechanism: outcomes may be observable but causally attributable only with analytical tools the oversight body lacks; testimony requires explanation in terms the legislature can evaluate; and personnel replacement has no analogue when the agent is not a person.

-The analytical point is not simply that accountability is harder under capability asymmetry, but that the three components of accountability, which function as independent checks in human-staffed institutions, become correlated failures under radical asymmetry.
+Accountability under radical asymmetry does not simply become harder: the three components that function as independent checks in human-staffed institutions become correlated failures instead.
 A central bank may be opaque in its reasoning (weak transparency) while remaining answerable to legislative committees (strong answerability) and replaceable by political appointment (strong sanctionability).
-When the agent radically exceeds its overseers across all relevant dimensions, all three components degrade together, because each ultimately depends on the oversight body's capacity to independently evaluate the agent's performance.
+When the agent radically exceeds its overseers across all relevant dimensions, all three components degrade together, because each depends on the oversight body's capacity to independently evaluate the agent's performance.